-Doon Campus, ATS Building, Room 100
+Doon Campus, ATS Engineering Complex, Room 100

 (519) 748-5220 ext.
 2399

-Doon Campus, ATS Building Room 100
+Doon Campus, ATS Room 100

 (519) 748-5220 ext.
 3371

-Contact information for this faculty will typically be provided on the first day of related courses.
+Contact information for this faculty will be provided on the first day of related courses.

 The program content maps favourably into the American Society of Quality's Bodies of Knowledge for Certified Quality Engineer, Certified Manager of Quality, Certified Quality Technician, Certified Six Sigma Green and Black Belt, and Certified Quality Auditor.
 This program is non-industry specific.
-Although the program includes skills training that recognizes the needs of the traditional manufacturing base it also provides the proficiencies demanded by many of the newer technology-focused industries.
+Although the program includes skills training that recognizes the needs of the traditional manufacturing base it also provides the proficiencies demanded by many of the newer technology focused industries.

 Students can find their program design on the Student Portal by following the steps below: